Citizens Financial Group Inc (CFG) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Citizens Financial Group Inc (NYSE: CFG) Right Now?

-The price-to-earnings ratio for Citizens Financial Group Inc (NYSE: CFG) is above average at 6.05x.
-The 36-month beta value for CFG is also noteworthy at 1.32.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 2 rating it as “overweight,” 9 rating it as “hold,” and 1 rating it as “sell.”
+Citizens Financial Group Inc (NYSE: CFG) has a higher price-to-earnings ratio of 6.08x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.32.
+Analysts have mixed views on the stock, with 11 analysts rating it as a “buy,” 2 as “overweight,” 9 as “hold,” and 1 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023